 Needham has a split tax rate, taxing commercial and industrial property at a higher rate than residential property.
-The split tax rate represents a $1,435 cost savings for the average residential property owner.
-In the fiscal year of 2019 Needham's commercial properties ticked downward slightly in total value percentage, which caused a slight decrease for those properties in terms of the percentage of the total tax burden they absorbed in relation to the residential properties.
+The split tax rate represents a $1,808 tax savings for the average residential property owner.
+In fiscal year 2024 Needham's commercial properties increased in total value percentage, which caused an increase for those properties in total tax burden they absorbed in relation to the residential properties.

-The Select Board, in consultation with the Board of Assessors, voted to set the fiscal year of 2019 shift factor at 1.75, the maximum shift available for Needham.
-The shift factor was 1.75 in the fiscal year 2018 as well.
-This means that for the fiscal year 2019, commercial, industrial, and personal property while representing less than 13% of the total taxable value, will pay just under 23% of the total taxes.
+The Select Board, in consultation with the Board of Assessors, voted to set the fiscal year of 2024 shift factor at 1.75, the maximum shift available for Needham.
+The shift factor was 1.75 in the fiscal year 2023 as well.
+This means that for the fiscal year 2023, commercial, industrial, and personal property while representing approximately 12.6% of the total taxable value, will pay close to 22% of the total taxes.

 Benefits of the Two-tier Tax Rate

 Since the implementation of the two-tier tax rate in 1988, the town and the residents have experienced significant benefits by shifting the tax burden to commercial property.
-However, because commercial properties are now a much smaller share of the town's total property value, the ability of the commercial property to shoulder the tax burden has diminished.
-The town has been proactive in attempting to maintain a healthy commercial tax base, which generates stable tax revenues from businesses and enhances, rather than detracts, from the quality of life for Needham residents.
+However, commercial properties are now a much smaller share of the town's total property value so the ability of the commercial property to shoulder the tax burden has diminished.
+The town has been proactive in attempting to maintain a healthy commercial tax base, which generates stable tax revenues from businesses and enhances, rather than detracts from, the quality of life for Needham residents.